 Keeping Australians Connected – the telecommunications industry

 Australia’s communications service providers - responding to COVID-19 and customer needs

 - Telecommunications networks in Australia and internationally continue to see increased demand due to the COVID-19 Pandemic, particularly as people are placed in lock-down, working from home and/or education is conducted online.
 The whole profile of daily demand on networks has changed, with much more traffic being carried throughout the daylight hours and in non-CBD areas than previously.

-- So far there has been no widespread impacts on data services, such as broadband.
+- There have been no widespread COVID-related impacts on data services, such as broadband.

 - It is also recommended to explore the self-service and online options – including interactive chat and customer forums - to interact with your service provider and get advice, rather than calling the customer service number.
 Providers’ call centres are under higher than usual pressure at present and you may experience longer wait times.